t0mm4rx/InterpolationJS/ReadMe.md

 * InterpolationTypes.easeOutQuint
 * InterpolationTypes.easeInOutQuint

-You can add you own easing function.
+You can add you own easing functions.